 As part of the United in Humanity project and only thanks to your help, we were able to make a donation to reBuild reRow this week.
-With this donation, we support the reconstruction of the Lebanese Rowing Federation’s training center in Beirut, which was completely destroyed by the devastating explosion there last summer.
-Co-initiator of the project is Farah Jaroudi, a fellow student of our colleague Dominik.
-Together with other athletes and members of the local rowing clubs, she initiated reBuild reRow to reestablish the training center as quickly as possible.
+With this donation we support the reconstruction of a rowing training center in Beirut, which was completely destroyed by the devastating explosion there last summer.
+One of the initiators of the project is Farah Jaroudi, a fellow student of our colleague Dominik.
+Together with other athletes and members of the local rowing clubs, she initiated reBuild reRow in order to rebuild the training center as quickly as possible.

 - Farah Jaroudi

-The next step ("ReBuild") will be the planning and construction of the new training center, followed by the purchase of training equipment and materials so that the athletes can finally get back on the water ("ReRow").
-The total cost is estimated to be around 200,000 euros.
+The next step ("ReBuild") is the planning and construction of the new training center before training equipment and materials are purchased so that the athletes can finally get back on the water ("ReRow").
+The total cost is estimated to be around 200,000 Euros.

-There is still a lot of work to be done and it will take a long time until Beirut will have recovered from the great catastrophe.
-With our donation of 1,500 euros, we would like to make at least a small contribution to helping the athletes get back to normality as soon as possible.
+Until then, there is still a lot to do and it will take a long time until Beirut will have recovered from the great catastrophe.
+With our donation of 1,500 euros, we would like to make at least a small contribution to helping the athletes get back to normality as soon as possible through rowing.

-Further information and donation possibilities for the reBuild reRow project can be found here.
+Further information and donation opportunities for the reBuild reRow project are available at here.